Sean Williams (basketball): Maccabi Haifa

 In August 2010, Williams was signed by Hapoel Jerusalem, but he was released before his first game in the Israeli league.
 After a season in the NBA and the D-League, Williams returned to Israel.
 On August 10, 2011, he signed a two-year contract with Maccabi Haifa B.C., which included an out clause that would have enabled him to return to the NBA when the 2011 NBA lockout ended, and if he received an NBA offer.

 Return to the NBA/NBA D-League

 Texas Legends

-On November, 2010, after playing in Puerto Rico and China, Williams joined the Texas Legends of the D-League.
+In November 2010, after playing in Puerto Rico and China, Williams joined the Texas Legends of the D-League.
 He played 49 games during the 2010–11 regular season (46 games as a starter), averaging 14.4 pts, 2.9 blocks, 9.4 rebounds and 0.8 steals per game.
 He was selected to the 2011 NBA D-League All-Star Game, along with his Legends teammate Joe Alexander.
 Williams earned a spot in the 2011 All-NBA Development League Third Team and also ranked second in voting for the Defensive Player of the Year category.
 Williams had more first place votes than Chris Johnson, but Johnson still won the award.